eriksank/altcalconv/README.md

     ls: cannot access some-file-not-there.txt: No such file or directory
     returned: 2

-Note that both `stdout` and `stderr` are dumped into the terminal.
+Note that both `stdout` and `stderr` are both dumped in the terminal.
 So, you tend to see both intermixed, even though they are separate streams.
 If we mute `stderr`, you can see:

     $ ls some-file-not-there.txt 2> /dev/null ; echo "returned: $?"
     returned: 2

 ### 1.3.
 Processing the output of a command

 One not so good but widespread habit in shell programming, is to forget looking at the return code for a command and to handle errors.
 Many shell scripts just continue with the next command if an error has occurred.
-Quite often, success of the previous command was really needed for the next command; otherwise, why execute such command, if it does not matter than it went right?
+Quite often, success of the previous command was really needed for the next command.
+Otherwise, why execute such command, if it does not matter that it went right?
+In that case, spare yourself the trouble and do not execute it at all, I would say.

 Outside programs, even on different systems could execute a command and desire to know what in what status it ended up: